Western Intermediate Hurling Championship

 The Western Intermediate Hurling Championship (known for sponsorship reasons as the Comergah Oil Western Intermediate Hurling Championship and abbreviated to the Western IHC) is an annual hurling competition organised by the western divisional section of the Waterford County Board of the Gaelic Athletic Association since 1964 and contested by intermediate team in the county of Waterford in Ireland.

 In its current format, the Western Intermediate Championship begins with a group stage.
 The seven participating teams are divided into two groups and play each other in a round-robin system.
 The two top-ranking teams in each group proceed to the knockout phase that culminates with the final match at Fraher Field.
 The winner of the Western IHC subsequently represent the division in the Waterford IHC.

-An Rinn are the title holders after defeating Ballyduff Upper by 2-17 to 1–19 in the 2025 final.
+Ballyduff Upper are the title holders after defeating Kilrossanty by 2-18 to 2–15 in the 2026 final.

 History

 The Western Intermediate Championship was established in 1964 in an effort to bridge the standard of play between the Waterford SHC and the divisional junior championships.
 Ballyduff Upper were the first championship winners.

 On 31 January 2022, Waterford County Board delegates voted on the restructuring of the entire intermediate hurling championship system following a review process.
 It was decided to establish an all-county eight-team Waterford Premier Intermediate Championship for 2023.
 These eight teams were made up of the four semi-finalists from the 2022 Eastern and Western intermediate championships.